danog/MadelineProto/README.md

 var_dump($authorization);
 ```

-See testing.php for more examples.
+See tests/testing.php for more examples.

 ### Storing sessions